SergioGranSol/themeColor/README.md

 sass style.scss style.css
 ```

-Add a class to body tag using the name of your theme
+Add a class to body tag using the name of your theme to [see the result](https://sergiogransol.github.io/themeColor/)

 ```
 <body class="myTheme">